zachmccabe/zachmccabe.github.io/about.md

 ## What I do

-I'm an optimist: I believe all ideas begin with bullshit, and then you [iterate.](https://www.zachmccabe.com/bullshit.html)

 I'm the author and [producer](https://www.zachmccabe.com/beijing/how_the_book_got_made.html) of "The Photographers Field Guide to Beijing."
 I used to write about photography for [Empty Easel.](https://www.google.com/search?q=site%3A+emptyeasel.com+zach+mccabe) Before that, I worked as a photographer for NGO clients.